criteo/autofaiss/README.md

 ## Using autofaiss with pyspark

-Autofaiss allows users to build indices in Spark, you need to do the following steps:
+Autofaiss allows you to build indices with Spark for the following two use cases:
+- To build a big index in a distributed way
+- Given a partitioned dataset of embeddings, building one index per partition in parallel and in a distributed way.

+Prerequisities:

-1. Install pyspark by `pip install pyspark`.
+1. Install pyspark: `pip install pyspark`.
-2. Prepare your embeddings files.
+2. Prepare your embeddings files (partitioned or not).
-3. Create a spark session before using `build_index` (optional), if you don't create it, a default session would be created with the least configuration.
+3. Create a Spark session before calling autofaiss.
+If no Spark session exists, a default session will be creaed with a minimum configuration.

-Also see [distributed_autofaiss.md](docs/distributed/distributed_autofaiss.md) for a full guide of how to use autofaiss in distributed mode.

-### Producing N indices

-In the distributed mode, you can generate a set of indices with the total memory larger than your current available memory by setting `nb_indices_to_keep` different from 1.
+### Creating a big index in a distributed way

+See [distributed_autofaiss.md](docs/distributed/distributed_autofaiss.md) for a complete guide.

+It is possible to generate an index that would require more memory than what's available.
+To do so, you can control the number of index splits that will compose your index with `nb_indices_to_keep`.
-For example, if you set `nb_indices_to_keep` to 10 and your `index_path` is `knn.index`, you are expected to produce 10 indices at the end of `build_index` with the followings names:
+For example, if `nb_indices_to_keep` is 10 and `index_path` is `knn.index`, the final index will be decomposed into 10 smaller indexes:
  - `knn.index01`
  - `knn.index02`
  - `knn.index03`